mtrentz/spotify-history-tracker/README.md

 # Spotify History Tracker

-Automate the process of capturing your Spotify streaming history ionto a PostgreSQL database.
+Automate the process of capturing your Spotify streaming history into a PostgreSQL database.
 This script has two primary features:

 - **Fetches recently played songs and adds it into the database**.
 Perfect for running on a cronjob.
 - **Process all your "extended streaming history"** JSON file, querying all tracks, artists and albums and adding them into the database.